 “Weapons?”
 Cadence chortled jokingly as she accepted them from Pi.

 Francis remained unsmiling.
-“I had Pi move your limbs when he was free, but you haven’t moved for weeks.
+“I had Pi move your limbs when he was free, but you haven’t gotten up for weeks.
 You’re still weak.”

 “It was a joke.”
 Cadence sighed.